Tag Archives: my husband hates me

 Also an inability to concentrate on daily things like laundry or food, our minds will be flooded with replays of conversations and things that went on.
 This is all normal.
 The replays wind down, the confusion abates, the indecision clears as we get real answers. – If the answers you’re finding aren’t helping; keep looking

-PTSD is a Cluster, a Package of Feelings and Symptoms
+PTSD is a Cluster, a Package of Feelings, Signs and Symptoms

-Post-trauma can include fear of going places that hold memories related to them.
-Terrorizing recall of scenarios with them.
-Confusion, indecision, and doubt.
-Emphatic desire to leave, move, change jobs, or make a drastic change… it affects our body and mind.
+There can be an emphatic impulse to leave, to move, to change jobs, or make a drastic change.
 We might miss them so much or feel like we could die.
 We feel broken. – As heavy and numb and broken as you feel, none of this is permanent.

 There’s nothing about us that makes this happen.